 - Once draft is established, begin building the fire. - Build the fire directly on the firebrick floor.
 Never use andirons, fire-dogs, grates, etc. to elevate the fire.
-Use only clean, uncontaminated wood. - Traditionally tightly twisted sheets of B&W newsprint are placed at the back of the firebox with dry softwood kindling (1⁄2 to 1" diameter) on top, followed by finely split (11⁄2" to 2") dry wood, and then small logs. - The "top-down" lighting technique is recommended as an alternative.
+Use only clean, uncontaminated wood. - Traditionally tightly twisted sheets of newsprint are placed at the back of the firebox with dry softwood kindling (1⁄2 to 1" diameter) on top, followed by finely split (11⁄2" to 2") dry wood, and then small logs. - The "top-down" lighting technique is recommended as an alternative.
 Simply invert the order of the kindling.
 Place the layer of small logs across the firebox with the finely split dry wood arranged in a grid on top of the logs and dry kindling wood as the next layer.
 Alternate the direction of each layer of wood and leave air spaces between the pieces of wood.
 Use twisted newsprint or catalytic-safe firestarters to ignite the kindling at the top of the pile.
-This method has been found to produce less smoke and emissions during startup. - Once the kindling has fully ignited open the Loading Door slowly, and add larger pieces of dry firewood. - When the new wood has ignited monitor the Catalytic Combustor temperature and when it reaches activation temperatures, close the Bypass Damper. - Control the burn rate using the Air Control Dampers.
-Actual setting will depend on chimney draft.
-For a long, slow burn try setting the Air Controls @ 25% open.
+This method has been found to produce less smoke and emissions during startup. - Once the kindling has fully ignited open the Loading Door slowly, and add larger pieces of dry firewood. - When the new wood has ignited, close the Start-up Air.
+This control directs fresh air at the bottom of the fire for starting or refreshing the fire, but it also disturbs the ash bed which can clog the combustor if left open. - Close the Bypass Damper when the catalyst activates. - Regulate the fire using the Combustion Air Control.